ajaydhar1/baseball-pitches/README.md

 This is just a simple PHP website I made for myself to learn a little more about baseball ⚾ Pitching is like 90% of the game, so I figured if I could recognize the pitches as they are being thrown, I could enjoy the games a little more.
 And it worked!
 I have grown to really enjoy watching baseball games : )

+The project structure is very simple.
+It is a one page site with a side navigation menu for choosing the different types of pitches to show.
+When the user selects a pitch type, the same page reloads and the selected pitch type appears in the address bar as a url parameter, like "pitch=1", and the video reel corresponding to that pitch code is shown.

+The one main page is named "index.php".
+The default page that is shown when entering a domaim name in the address bar is the file with the name "index".
+This is true for all websites.

+This index.php file imports a few PHP fragment files, which use the naming convention of prepending the file name with three underscores, like "___config.php".
+In this project, seperating the code into a few PHP fragment files was done for readability.
+But in larger, multi-page projects, it's also done for reusability.
+Like for showing the same menu across multiple pages.
+So if you have to make a change to the menu, you only have to make it in one file, the menu fragment file.

 ### Built With

 These are the major frameworks/libraries used in the project.